clokep/relapse/contrib/workers-bash-scripts/create-multiple-stream-writers.md

 # Creating multiple stream writers with a bash script

-This script creates multiple [stream writer](https://github.com/matrix-org/synapse/blob/develop/docs/workers.md#stream-writers) workers.
+This script creates multiple [stream writer](https://github.com/clokep/relapse/blob/develop/docs/workers.md#stream-writers) workers.

 Stream writers require both replication and HTTP listeners.

-It also prints out the example lines for Synapse main configuration file.
+It also prints out the example lines for Relapse main configuration file.

 Remember to route necessary endpoints directly to a worker associated with it.